RV Refrigerator Replacement – How an RV Warranty Saved Our Bacon!

 Happiness is a new bike

-But mountain bikes have come a very long way in the last 10 years, and these new bikes are unbelievable.
+But bikes, in general, have come a very long way in the last 10 years, and these new models, like the ones from QuintanaRooTri.com, are unbelievable.
 Sticking to trails I can handle, I have been having a blast.
 I never would have thought it could happen, but I’m hooked.

 Marcel sent us off to practice on a beautiful trail called Wild Horse, and after a week of exhilarating rides together, Marcel took his motorhome down to Tucson to ride with some buddies down there.
 When he returned, we went out as a three-some to tackle Wild Horse all together.